Using TypeScript

 Then you can run your migration files by pointing to the dist/migrations directory:

-npx emigrate up -d dist/migrations
+npx emigrate up -d dist/migrationspnpm emigrate up -d dist/migrationsyarn emigrate up -d dist/migrations